 Education and literacy are keys to a better quality of life.
 More than 800,000 Virginia adults do not have a high school diploma or high school credential, and many more lack literacy in key areas such as math or business skills.

 To serve these populations, programs across the state offer basic skills development, GED test preparation, English language acquisition skills, and English literacy and civics education.

 To comply with federal requirements, The Office of Adult Education and Literacy uses the following guidance documents:

 - Assessment Policy (PDF) Effective July 1, 2012

 - Distance Education Policy (PDF)

 How VDOE helps

-Community colleges and county and city school systems most often are the providers of these services.
+Public school systems, community colleges and community based organizations are most often the providers of these services.

-GED and GED Testing Service are registered trademarks of the American Council on Education (“ACE”).
-They may not be used or reproduced without the express written permission of ACE or GED Testing Service.
+GED and GED Testing Service are registered trademarks of the American Council on Education and may not be used or reproduced without express written permission.
 The GED and GED Testing Service brands are administered by GED Testing Service LLC under license from the American Council on Education.